 The PRC legal system is based on written statutes with prior court decisions providing limited precedential value.
 Since 1979, the PRC government has been developing a comprehensive system of commercial laws, and considerable progress has been made in introducing laws and regulations dealing with economic matters such as foreign investment, competition and anti-trust, corporate organization and governance, commerce, taxation and trade.
-However, as these laws and regulations are relatively new, and due to the limited volume of published cases and judicial interpretation and their lack of precedential force, interpretation and enforcement of these laws and regulations involve significant uncertainties.
-As the PRC legal system develops, changes in such laws and regulations, or in their interpretation or enforcement, could have a material and adverse effect on our business operations.
+However, as these laws and regulations are relatively new, and due to the limited volume of published cases and judicial interpretation and their lack of precedential force, interpretation and enforcement of these laws and regulations, or in their interpretation or enforcement, could have a material and adverse effect on our business operations.
 For example, we may be subject to competition and anti-trust investigations by the PRC government from time to time in the future.
 The outcomes of such investigations may prevent us from offering certain features, functions, services or products; requiring a change in our business practices or requiring development of non-infringing services, products or technologies, which could a material and adverse effect on our business operations.